matheus-santos/matheus-santos.github.io/_posts/2024-09-04-Learning_from_Failure.md

 Beyond preparation, there is another essential factor for improvement: the culture of reflection through postmortem documents.
 The concept of a postmortem is well-known in the technology industry.
 A postmortem is a written record of an incident, its impact, the actions taken to mitigate or resolve it, the root cause(s), and the follow-up actions to prevent the incident from recurring.

-- Check it out the [template I use for postmortems](https://github.com/matheus-santos/Architecture/blob/master/templates/0000-postmortem-template.md)
+- Check it out the <a href="https://github.com/matheus-santos/Architecture/blob/master/templates/0000-postmortem-template.md" target="_blank">template I use for postmortems</a>.

 Today, I would like to talk about conducting postmortems, its best practices and tips on how to cultivate a postmortem culture.